 For the Savannah-Hilton Head International Airport and the Port of Savannah, the region should focus on addressing landside access issues to those freight terminals as on-terminal challenges are under the purview of their operating authorities.
 Though included under the strategic capacity and operations recommendations, several recommended projects would improve congestion, reliability, and safety challenges on corridors serving those facilities.
-Regarding the rail network, because freight rail infrastructure is largely privately owned the region (along with its state and federal partners) should continue to foster relationships with railroads and discuss opportunities to increase the region's rail takeaway capacity, enhance operations, and improve safety.
-Specific strategies supporting this recommendation are presented in Table 3.4 and discussed below.
+Regarding the rail recommendations it should be noted that the region's freight rail infrastructure is largely privately owned and, though the MPO's bylaws designate seats on the EDFAC for the region's Class I railroads, historically railroad companies have not participated in MPO activities.
+To some extent, this is likely due to the challenge of differing public and private sector planning timelines for identifying and implementing freight system investments.
+However, participation from the railroads is essential for implementing the recommendations put forth in the Regional Freight Transportation Plan Update.
+As a result, the region (along with its state and federal partners) should continue to foster relationships with railroads and identify opportunities for them to participate in the long-range planning process with a focus on increasing the region's rail takeaway capacity, enhancing operations, and improving safety.
+Specific strategies supporting this recommendation are presented in Table 3.5 and discussed below.

-TABLE 3.4 INCREASED CAPACITY, ENHANCED OPERATIONS, AND SAFETY ON THE MULTIMODAL FREIGHT NETWORK
+TABLE 3.5 INCREASED CAPACITY, ENHANCED OPERATIONS, AND SAFETY ON THE MULTIMODAL FREIGHT NETWORK